 Are Kris Jenner And Corey Gamble Back Together?
-‘KUWTK’ Momager And Her Boytoy Pack On PDA At Charity Event
+‘KUWTK’ Momager And Her ‘Boytoy’ Pack On PDA At Charity Event

 The 61-year-old momager’s beau was nowhere to be seen amid the KUWTK ratings drop.

-Still, rumors about Kris Jenner and Corey Gamble’s split paved the way to a couple of other speculations including one that claims that the two were never really in a relationship.
+Still, rumors about Kris Jenner and Corey Gamble’s split paved the way to a couple of other speculations, including one that claims that the two were never really in a relationship.
 Citing an article from OK! magazine, an article from the Inquisitr revealed that the relationship was a farce.

 Kris Jenner & Corey Gamble ‘Aren’t Really In Love’ After Breakup Bombshell Over His Salary https://t.co/rn1FLM2Hdy